uvikakhatri/EmployeePayslipAngularApp/README.md

   1. Application assumption

-1.1.Project is developed using VS2017, Framework version 4.6.1.
+            1.1.
+Project is developed using VS2017, Framework version 4.6.1.

             1.2.I have used WebAPI 2.0 and Angular5 to develop application.

-1.3.All fields are mandatory.

             1.3.
+All fields are mandatory.

+            1.4.
 User can enter any date of month in start date field.
 Output will show start and end date of 	that month .
 Eg: If               user entered  21/06/2018 as start date then Pay period in output will show 	date as 1 Jun 2018- 30 Jun 2018.

   2. Code Assumptions